-7.4 Each employee of Compugen shall be made aware of the importance of maintaining the confidentiality of personal information.
+7.4 Each staff members of Compugen shall be made aware of the importance of maintaining the confidentiality of personal information.

 7.5 Personal information disclosed to third parties shall be protected by contractual agreement stipulating the confidentiality of the information and the purposes for which it is to be used.

-Compugen shall make readily available to its customers and employees specific information about its policies and practices relating to the management of personal information.
+Compugen shall make readily available to its customers and staff members specific information about its policies and practices relating to the management of personal information.

 8.1 Compugen will be open about its policies and practices with respect to the management of personal information.
-Customers and employees shall be able to acquire information about the Compugen policies and practices with respect to the management of personal information without unreasonable effort.
+Customers and staff members shall be able to acquire information about the Compugen policies and practices with respect to the management of personal information without unreasonable effort.